iLib-js/ilib-lint/README.md

         - resource-no-double-byte-space
         - this fixes a bug where these rules erroneously applied to Chinese
-    - modified a rule to be every language except Swedish:
-        - resource-quote-style
 - fixed plural checker to not produce a result if the source plural category is empty.
 Previously, if the source category and the target category were both empty, it would complain that the target string